 Tobacco-Free Campus Policy

-We recognize that tobacco cessation can be both a physical and psychological challenge, and we are committed to supporting students, faculty and staff through this transition.
-Our initiatives include tobacco cessation classes and one-one-one counseling for students, faculty and staff.
-Further, we will continue to educate our community about the hazards associated with tobacco use, provide resources, and encourage healthy behaviors.
+We recognize that tobacco cessation can be both a physical and psychological challenge, and we are committed to supporting students, faculty and staff.
+We will continue to educate our community about the hazards associated with tobacco use, provide resources, and encourage healthy behaviors.

 PLU seeks not only to graduate healthy students and employ healthy faculty and staff, but to serve as an example for the community around us.
-As we eliminate tobacco use from our campus, we hope that the trend will continue, and that other communities—in Washington state and beyond—will follow our lead toward a healthier tomorrow.
+We hope that the trend will continue, and that other communities—in Washington state and beyond—will follow our lead toward a healthier tomorrow.

 Substances and Delivery